Gnosder/Gaming/dragonsanddaring.md

         Spellbook with 9 spells (2 of which can be found nowhere else) +1 to 2 attributes
 Druid
-    Natural Bond: Gain +1 MP while in an uncivilized area and gain 2 boon to interact with nature.
+    Natural Bond: Gain +1 max MP while in an uncivilized area and gain 2 boon to interact with nature.
 Paladin
     Shining Defense: When you suceed at Block or Parry, deal damage to the attacker equal to your Arcane.